Skip to content

 Supercharging Claude Code Permissions with Dippy

 Claude Code asks for permission before running shell commands and MCP tools.
 Out of the box, you manage this through settings.json, a flat JSON list of allow and deny entries.
-My main frustration was wildcards: I wanted to write Bash(kubectl -n * get) to match any namespace, but at the time I thought settings.json only supported prefix matching.
+My original frustration was wildcards: I wanted to write Bash(kubectl -n * get) to match any namespace, but at the time I thought settings.json only supported prefix matching.
 No way to put a * in the middle of a command.

 What is Dippy